jays-codes/ud-restassured-postman/README.md

 - RestAssured APIs:
   - given, log, all, when, then, queryParam, header, body, equalTo (hamcrest.Matchers) post, assertThat, statusCode
   - extract, response, asString
   - io.restassured.path.json.JsonPath to traverse to and extract from json (resp) body
+- Integrated TestNG